 What is the Right Start program?

-The Right Start program is an early alert program aimed to recognize a significant decrease in a student’s academic performance and connect them with appropriate resources and supports on campus to help them get back on track.
+The Right Start program is an early alert program aimed to support students who are experiencing academic difficulties early on in the semester so they can be connected with appropriate resources and supports on campus to help them get back on track.

 Helping students with grades